G-Amrutha/Network-Security-and-Defense/TCP Attacks/README.md

 **Script**: `reset.py`

-This script performs a TCP reset attack by sending forged TCP reset packets to terminate a TCP connection.
+This script sends forged TCP reset packets to terminate a TCP connection between a client and a server.

 #### How to run: